rulyox/rulyox/README.md

-## 👨‍💻 Maker, Designer, Architect
+## 👨‍💻 Inventive Maker

-I like logical, creative thinking and making stuff. <br>
+I like to make stuff with logical and creative thinking. <br>
 I am interested in programming and drawing.

 ## Links